installation play dialogue

 Dance Machine is a kinetic sculpture that can be transformed into multiple configurations by the actions and movement of the bodies within it.

 The public is invited to enter: share tasks, play, rest and converse with a small group of artists who act as hosts, guides and facilitators.
 An embodied experience that has the potential to inspire deep rest as well as mindful play, the Dance Machine can also simply, be a beautiful dynamic object to witness from multiple perspectives.
+Both artists and public are guided by a simple set of “instructions” that open up to many possibilities.
+They are:

 Use what is there